nelg62/EcommerseWebsiteNextjsTypescript/README.md

 -- add ability to remove and add qantity of items in cart view rather then removing all

--- add tests to backed and frounednd functions when happy with them
+-- add tests to backed and frounednd functions when happy with them.